aureliensarrat/Snake/README.md

 → Right
 ← Left

+# How to improve the Game ?

+- Improve graphics
+- Store high scores on the computer
+- Add somes Audio

 Made by Aurélien Sarrat

 Game for a homework assignment at Hetic (H2)

-### How to make it better?

-- Improve graphics
-- Store high scores on the computer